-- 1. Open an SSH client. (find out how to connect using PuTTY) - Locate your private key file (my-aws-key.pem).
-The wizard automatically detects the key you used to launch the instance. - 3.
+- 1. Open an SSH client. (find out how to connect using PuTTY) - 2.
+Locate your private key file (my-aws-key.pem).
+The wizard automatically detects the key you used - 3.
 Your key must not be publicly viewable for SSH to work.
 Use this command if needed: